meltingscales/VirtualMachineConfigs/python3/django/orm_example/README.md

 # How do I run this?

+## Install dependencies

+Run `pip install pipenv` to install a dependency manager called "pipenv".

+Then, run `pipenv install --system` to install dependencies described in `Pipfile`.

+## Make and apply migrations

+You only need these steps whenever you change `models.py`.

-1. Make sure you've made the migrations for the application.
+### Make migrations

 You can do this by running `python manage.py makemigrations orm_example`.

+### Apply migrations

-2. Apply the migrations by running `python manage.py migrate`.
+Apply the migrations by running `python manage.py migrate`.

+## Run it

-3. Then, run `python manage.py runserver`.
+Run `python manage.py runserver`.

-    You only need to do step 1 and 2 whenever you change `models.py`.